itod/panthro/README.md

     mysum((1,2,3))

 ###Non-standard Additions

-Panthro departs from the XPath spec in the following known ways:

 1. Other functions of my own design are incuded in the default function namespace: `title-case()`, and `trim-space()`.